Graduate Program Teaching Assistantship

 TA Workload

 TA duties are assigned in terms of Departmental TA units: one TA unit represents about 72 hours of employment.
-A typical TA load is 1-2 units per term with a maximum of 4 units for two terms or possibly 5 units with the permission of your research supervisor.
+A typical TA load in the department is 1-2 units per term with 4 units per year.
+The maximum you can TA is 5 units.
 One TA unit usually represents on average about 6 hours of work per week.
 Typically, student contact time is 3 hours for a lab and 1-2 hours for a tutorial.
 Tutorial TAs usually are responsible for mid-term and final exam marking.
-All TAs will be assigned either invigilation duties or marking duties during the final exam period.
-TAs are also required during the summer session, May 1-June 15 or July 1-30.
-Graduate students need the permission of their research supervisor to TA during the summer.
+Most TAs will be assigned either invigilation duties or marking duties during the final exam period.

 Course Assignments